 Cracks are most often found in the neck of the Ball Stud.
 This is a concentration point of stress in the material due to the shape.
 Shown here is a crack in the neck of a Ball Stud which has been highlighted using Magnetic Particle Inspection (MPI).
 The crack was originally identified by UT while still installed.

 A cracked Ball Stud is putting not only your equipment at risk but also your personnel.
 A catastrophic failure of a Ball Stud while the equipment is in operation could easily lead to the plant careening out of control and causing significant damage to equipment and your people.
 The best case scenario is significant downtime while you repair the steering assembly.

+Steering components, including Ball Studs should be tested or replaced after any significant impacts involving the steering equipment.
 While replacement is quicker, to save throwing out the Ball Studs, Rapallo can test the Ball Stud involved in the impact to see if it is still fit for purpose to be used as a spare.

-How can Rapallo help?
+How can Rapallo Help?

 Rapallo has NDT equipment and personnel in both Kalgoorlie and Perth.
 We have a range of NDT capabilities from UT for Ball Stud inspections through to Acoustic Emissions (AE) for condition monitoring.